Jimster710/DndCampaign1/content/Player's Notes/Downtime.md

 You have a lot of options for what your character can do-so feel free to experiment.
 This is an excellent way to get more of your favorite parts of D&D even when you're not at the table-so go for what you enjoy.

-> D&D characters are primarily adventures, so why would the adventure completely stop during downtime?
+> D&D characters are primarily adventurers, so why would the adventure completely stop during downtime?

-I don't think the adventures should stop when we are away from the table!
+I don't think the adventures should come to a complete stop when we are away from the table!
 They'll simply take the form of downtime activities and downtime adventures.
+All of these downtime activities are taking place at some point **after** the adventure that you are currently on.

 #### **How it works**